-Our core business is to provide a Closed Loop solution for composite packaging (such as milk cartons, ingredients bags, coffee cups and soft plastics) by turning them into low carbon products that are commonly used in the building industry.
+Our core business is to provide a Circular Economy Solutions for composite packaging (such as milk cartons, ingredients bags, coffee cups and soft plastics) by turning them into low carbon products that are commonly used in the building industry.

 We can also create circular economy solutions for our clients by integrating their own packaging waste (construction soft plastics, composite packaging) into the building products they use on their own build.
 Check out our YouTube video as a recent example.

 saveBOARD also provides a product stewardship programme (take back) for our own products rather than create another waste problem*.
 During construction the off cuts and waste saveBOARD products can be separated at source into a saveBOARD Bulk bag that can be provided for larger projects.
 Instead of going to landfill, the saveBOARD waste can be returned to our facility to be shredded and reused in our boards.
 This enables us to provide a Zero Waste solution to our clients and reuse the boards as feed stock to our plant.